 With less than a year remaining before IMO 2020 sulfur regulations take effect, shippers and carriers alike are finalizing viable compliant fuel choices in their marine freight operations.

 While many vessel operators are choosing to either front the volatile cost of low-sulfur marine fuels or install scrubbers and continue using high-sulfur fuel oils, one compliance option which offers more stable prices, fewer greenhouse and toxic gas emissions, and growing industry demand is the use of Liquefied Natural Gas (LNG).

-LNG’s price stability therefore makes it more attractive to shippers looking for consistency in their maritime freight costs.
-Another favorable element of LNG compared to other fuel types is its environmental footprint.
+LNG’s price stability makes it more attractive to shippers looking for consistency in their maritime freight costs—acting as a natural price hedge.